 Mud can be a problem after rain and so good hiking boots are necessary.
 There are a number of beach and dune sections on the route so hikers need to be prepared for walking on sandy trails, which can be tough going but also a highlight.
 Hikers should be sure-footed and have a good sense of balance.

-Walking poles are highly recommended for all of the itineraries in Cornwall.
+Walking poles are highly recommended for the South West Coast Path.
 Poles are good for balance and taking weight off your knees on descents and helping you get up the steep hill inclines.

 ESSENTIAL EQUIPMENT